pvigier/pvigier.github.io-jekyll/_posts/2019-08-25-vagabond-choosing-gui-library.md

 tags: vagabond game-engine
 ---

 The goal of this week was to find a GUI library for the in-game interface.
 While making some custom widgets may seem easy, writing a general, production-ready, full-fledged GUI library is notoriously difficult.
-Thus there are few open-source and well-maintained GUI library that works with OpenGL or SFML.
+Thus there are few open-source and well-maintained GUI libraries that work with OpenGL or SFML.

 In this article, I will enumerate the alternatives I considered and give some details about them.
 Finally, I will select one and explain my choice.